 More contents – more reasons to buy

 Additional information that goes beyond what is required by law meets consumers’ desires for the greatest possible transparency about the origin, ingredients and sustainability of a product.
-The more information, the better the customer feels.
+The more information, the more confident a customer feels.

 Weber has had environmentally friendly and compostable labels in its portfolio for many years.
 They consist of grass, stone powder or sugar cane just to name a few.
 Other alternatives are labels without a backing material or direct printing on the packaging.